-The last SQLRG workshop was hosted on the 5th of September at Hanlon Park.
+The SQLRG workshop was hosted on the 5th of September at Hanlon Park.
 The day included demonstrations and presentations talking about all things CREEKS!!!

 05/09/23 – A day of networking and presentations followed by a field tour.